ytoyama/ttic-report/notes.md

 In 3 to 4 of the firsts classes, we learned about base of ML of probability, algebras, model complexity, overfitting, and bias and variance.

+Its assignments were exciting.
+As in Japan, we had some mathematical problems of symbolic calculation and proofs.
+In addition to them, we had competitions in our homework a few times.
+To hold the competitions, the professor of the ML class used an online service named Kaggle.
+It is famous among ML and data science researchers and students and holds some public competitions of ML and data analytics.

 ### Research